Editor’s note: This blog was updated on Nov. 15, 2021.

 For example, advanced industrial equipment increasingly features intelligent sensors powered by AI-capable processors that can do inferencing at the edge, also known as edge AI.
 These sensors monitor equipment and nearby machinery to alert supervisors of any anomalies that potentially jeopardize safe, continuous, and effective operations.
 In this use case, having AI processors physically present at the industrial site results in lower latency and the industrial equipment reacting more quickly to their environment.

-The always-on, instantaneous feedback that edge computing offers is especially critical for applications such as autonomous vehicles, where saving even milliseconds of data processing and response times can be key to avoiding accidents.
-Instantaneous feedback at the edge is also important in hospitals, where doctors rely on accurate, real-time data to treat their patients.
+The always-on, instantaneous feedback that edge computing offers is especially critical for applications where human safety is a factor, such as self-driving cars where saving even milliseconds of data processing and response times can be key to avoiding accidents.
+Or in hospitals, where doctors rely on accurate, real-time data to treat their patients.

-Edge computing is everywhere — used in everything from retail stores for smart self-checkout, to warehouses where it assists with supply-chain logistics and quality inspections.
+Edge computing can be used everywhere sensors collect data — from retail stores for self-checkout and hospitals for remote surgeries, to warehouses with intelligent supply-chain logistics and factories with quality control inspections.